adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Jim O'Connor

-**Jim O'Connor** is a Special Collections Research Center at Syracuse University Library.
-He is a member of Sound Beat: Access Audio, a storytelling initiative of the Special Collections Research Center at Syracuse University Libraries, which launched a 12-part podcast series titled, "[The Land You're On: Acknowledging the Haudenosaunee](https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/ "https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/")."
+**Jim O'Connor** is the producer of Access Audio, a storytelling initiative of the Special Collections Research Center at Syracuse University Libraries, which launched a 12-part podcast series titled, "[The Land You're On: Acknowledging the Haudenosaunee](https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/ "https://soundbeat.org/sound-beat-access-audio/the-land-youre-on-acknowledging-the-haudenosaunee/")."
 The podcast series features candid conversations with SU Haudenosaunee students, alumni, staff and community members.
 Its aim is to help listeners learn about the history and the people who were the first residents of the area.

 ### Naimi Pankaj Patel

 Began Ph.D. program at Syracuse University in religion 2022; MTS in South Asian Religions, Harvard Divinity School 2021; BA in Religion, Philosophy, and Journalism and Media Studies, Rutgers University 2018; Research Interests: Hindu Religious Traditions; love, affect, and performance; digital religiosity; comparative religion, global religious movements, South Asian diaspora; identity, community, and belonging.

 ### Cara Peacock

 Univeristy of Toronto Ph.D. student in Political Science Nehiyaw and Anishinaabe.
 Political philosophy and decolonial feminisms.